awsdocs/aws-panorama-developer-guide/docs-source/appliance-buttons.md

 ## Power and reset buttons<a name="appliance-buttons-reset"></a>

+The power and reset buttons are on the front of the device underneath a protective cover\.
+The reset button is smaller and recessed\.
+Use a small screwdriver or paperclip to press it\.

+**To reset an appliance**

-To power down the appliance, press and hold the power button for 1 second\.
+1. The appliance must be plugged in and powered off\.
+To power off the appliance, hold the power button for 1 second and wait for the shutdown sequence to complete\.
 The shutdown sequence takes about 10 seconds\.

-To reset the appliance, use the following button combinations\.
+1. To reset the appliance, use the following button combinations\.
 A short press is 1 second\.
 A long press is 5 seconds\.
 For operations that require multiple buttons, press and hold both buttons simultaneously\.

-**Reset operations**
    + **Full reset** – Long press power and reset\.

      Restores the minimum software version and deletes all configuration files and applications\.
    + **Restore latest software version** – Short press reset\.

      Reapplies the latest software update to the appliance\.
    + **Restore minimum software version** – Long press reset\.

      Reapplies the latest required software update to the appliance\.

-To start a reset operation, the appliance must be powered down\.
-After you release the reset button, the appliance powers on and blinks orange until the update is complete\.
-Wait until the status light is green before reprovisioning or disconnecting the appliance\.
+1. Release both buttons\.
+The appliance powers on and the status light blinks orange for several minutes\.

+1. When the appliance is ready, the status light blinks green\.

+Resetting an appliance does not delete it from the AWS Panorama service\.
+For more information, see [Deregister an appliance](appliance-manage.md#appliance-manage-delete)\.